 There are more private equity funds in the market this year than ever before.
 And that has made for a busy summer for some GPs and LPs.

-There were 2,176 private equity funds, across all strategies, in the market as of July 2014 seeking to raise an aggregate $743 billion, according to the second quarter private equity fundraising report from private equity data provider Preqin.
-[Update: as of Thursday, Aug.
-21, there were 2,199 funds in market, Preqin says, which explained the number of funds in market constantly changes.]
+There were 2,176 private equity funds, across all strategies, in the market as of July 2014 seeking to raise an aggregate US$743 billion, according to the second quarter private equity fundraising report from data provider Preqin.

-That number, which includes buyouts, venture capital, real estate and infrastructure, is a record for the most funds in the market, Preqin senior analyst and press officer Nicholas Jelfs confirmed to me.
+That number, which includes buyouts, venture capital, real estate and infrastructure, is a record for the most funds in the market, according to Preqin senior analyst and press officer Nicholas Jelfs.